 8. They can provide health clearance certification for both parents.

-9. A health guarantee is provided with all of their puppies.
+9. A health guarantee is provided to all of their puppies.

 10. They breed only a limited number of times per year (1 litter per bitch per year.)

-16. The puppies look healthy and are curious, and eager to investigate you and their surroundings.
+6. The puppies look healthy and are curious and eager to investigate you and their surroundings.

-17. The parents (at least one parent) is on site and is healthy, and has a good temperament.
+7. The parents (at least one parent) are on-site, healthy, and have a good temperament.

-19. They have plenty of knowledge of the breed, and are eager and willing to share that knowledge with you.
+9. They have plenty of knowledge of the breed and are eager and willing to share that knowledge with you.

 20 Signs It's a Disreputable Dog Breeder